Ideolys/kitten-jwt/README.md

 These functions uses cache to be as fast as possible

-* `jwt.generateAuto (clientId, serverId, privKey)`
+* `jwt.getToken (clientId, serverId, privKey)`

-  Generate a token for the tuple clientId-serverId, which expires in about 12 hours (+- random) Re-use this same token during about 12 hours if called more than twice Generate a new token automatically before expiration (20-minute before) or if privKey change
+  Generate a token for the tuple clientId-serverId, which expires in about 12 hours (+- random)<br>
+  Re-use this same token during about 12 hours if called more than twice<br>
+  Generate a new token automatically before expiration (20-minute before) or if privKey change

   - clientId  : JWT issuer, token.iss